 You can apply for a credit card online, either through the provider’s own site or through a comparison site.
 Alternatively, some providers allow you to apply in branch or over the phone.
 You usually need to provide your personal details and information regarding your income and outgoings.
 Sometimes you’ll need to share details about your UK bank or building society account.

 If the option is available, it could be a good idea to use an eligibility checker before applying.
 This is a ‘soft search’ to see how likely you are to be accepted for the card.
 This search doesn’t leave a trace on your credit report.

 Even if you don’t use an eligibility checker, you should always check the eligibility criteria before applying for a card.
 Some card providers have a minimum income requirement or prefer applicants to meet a certain credit score threshold.
 If your application is rejected, this can negatively impact your credit score, so it is worth checking you are eligible before applying for a card.

 Finally, not all applicants are guaranteed the promotional offer.
 Lenders are required to give the headline rate to 51% of applicants, but the remaining 49% may be offered a different rate or interest-free period.
 This will depend on factors such as your credit history and personal financial circumstances.

-Once you have an idea of what type of card you want, start comparing.
+Once you know what type of card you want, you can start shopping around and comparing cards.
 Here at The Motley Fool, we have compared credit cards across many different areas and focused on the key features and benefits that are likely to matter the most when you’re choosing a new card.
-Explore our top picks in each category, taking into account the length of any interest free periods, the regular APR, cashback offers, loyalty points and much more!